George Fant (American football): Early life

 game and 11.7 rebounds per game.
 For the season, he earned first-team All-State honors.
 When he graduated, he was the school's all-time leader in rebounds (1,039) and third in points (1,805).
 He was rated as a three-star recruit by Rivals.com and was listed on their Top 150 as the 150th best senior in the nation.

 College career

-After high school, Fant attended Western Kentucky University, where he majored in recreation.
+Fant attended Western Kentucky University, where he majored in recreation and played basketball and football.

 Basketball career

 As a freshman in 2011–2012, he appeared in 31 games with 24 starts.
 He averaged 26.4 minutes per game.
 He averaged 10.4 points, 6.1 rebounds, and had a total of 37 blocks and 29 steals.
 He also led the team in field goal percentage (.476).
 His 321 points scored ranked seventh all-time for a freshman in school history.
 As a sophomore in 2012–2013 he averaged 12.8 points and 6.6 rebounds per game.
 He shot 48.2% from the field going 163 for 338.
 After averaging 13.0 points and 7.5 rebounds per game he was named to the All-Sun Belt Conference tournament team.
 He was named All-Sun Belt third-team.
 In 2013–2014 as a junior, he averaged 13.3 points and 6.6 rebounds per game.
 He finished second on the team in scoring and led the team in rebounding for the second straight season.
 He finished seventh in the conference in rebounding.
 He led the team in field goal percentage with (.530), which was good for fifth in the conference.
 He was named to the All-Sun Belt third-team.
 As a senior in 2014–2015, he led the team in rebounding with 8.4 rebounds per game which was good for third in conference.
 He averaged 13.8 points per game, a career high.
 He recorded 12 double-doubles, second most in Conference USA.
 He was named All-Conference for the third consecutive season with second-team honors.